Time to Grow Up: Criminal Law and DUI Law in Belleville, IL

 If the minor refused chemical testing, that suspension increases to six months.
 For second offenses, the penalty increases to a one year suspension of the accused’s driver’s license.
 For those who refuse a chemical test a second time, the result will be a two year suspension.

 Teenagers with a BAC of 0.08 percent or higher will face more serious penalties.
 A first offense could result in up to a year in jail and as much as $2,500 in fines.
 The driver will also lose his or her license for two years.
 Second offenses carry the same fine and jail time, but the driver will lose his or her license for five years or until he or she turns 21.
-It doesn’t take a criminal law attorney to see how these penalties, as well as the criminal record they create, could cause significant issues for your teen in the future.
+You don’t have to be a DUI attorney to understand how these penalties, as well as the criminal record they create, could cause significant issues for your teen in the future.